audiomuze/tagminder/README.md

 Refer issues list, filter on enhancements.

 ## USAGE:

+I generally tag with Picard or another semi-automted metadata source, then run the lot though tagminder, then use Puddletag for fine tuning, then re-process the lot through tagminder to ensure I've not introduced any inconsistencies through manual tagging.

 I strongly suggest writing the SQLite database to /tmp as its 'alib' table is dynamically modified every time a new tag is encountered when tags are being imported from audio files.